capnproto/node-capnp/README.md

 In this case, the library only wraps `myFoo` as a capability once, and then calls `close()` once all copies of that reference have been dropped.

+### Exporting a bootstrap capability

+    // Connect to another server and export `myFoo` as a bootstrap capability. var newConn = capnp.connect("localhost:4321",
+                                new capnp.Capability(myFoo, mySchema.Foo));

 ### Accepting RPC connections

 Not implemented.
 Currently you can only be a client, not a server.
 (But you